Numerical Block Diagonalization and Linked-Cluster Expansion for Deriving Effective Hamiltonians: Applications to Spin Excitations: Acknowledgements

-\acknowledgments The authors thank Hiroshi Ueda for bringing Ref.~\cite{CederbaumSM} to their attention.
+The authors thank Hiroshi Ueda for bringing Ref.~\cite{CederbaumSM} to their attention.
 The authors are grateful to Kai Phillip Schmidt for providing numerical data from Ref.~\cite{YangS2011} and useful comments.
-They also acknowledge stimulating discussions with Hiroshi Ueda, Shingo Kobayashi, and Nic Shannon.
-This work was supported by KAKENHI Grant No.\ JP20K03778 from the Japan Society for the Promotion of Science (JSPS).
+They also acknowledge stimulating discussions with Hiroshi Ueda, Shingo Kobayashi, Moritz Hirschmann, Nic Shannon, and Shintaro Hoshino.